 The plants only reach about 1 foot wide, but they can grow anywhere between 1 and 5 feet tall.
 Their impressive height and colorful blossoms make these plants an eye-catching addition to any bouquet and a great choice to fill in the middle or rear of an annual flower garden.

 Grown for only their beauty, gladiolus are purely ornamental in your garden.
 Because the flower spikes can reach such tall heights, most varieties of gladiolus need to be staked, caged or otherwise supported so they do not flop over or become curved in wind or rain.
 Some dwarf varieties do not require staking, though, and you may also be able to avoid staking in tall species by planting them beside tall, bushy plants.

-Gladioli can grow back year after year with minimal effort if you live in USDA hardiness zones 7 to 11, but otherwise, most species will need to be grown as annuals.
+Depending on species and cultivar, gladioli can grow back year after year with minimal effort if you live in USDA hardiness zones 4 through 10, although many types will need to be grown as annuals.